wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 - The address being registered is not assigned to the interface receiving the message.
 - The transaction-id does not match the transaction-id the client used in the corresponding ADDR-REG-INFORM message.

-The ADDR-REG-REPLY message only indicates that the ADDR-REG-INFORM message has been received.
+The ADDR-REG-REPLY message only indicates that the ADDR-REG-INFORM message has been received and that the client should not retansmit it.
 The ADDR-REG-REPLY message MUST NOT be considered as any indication of the address validity and MUST NOT be required for the address to be usable.
 DHCPv6 relays, or other devices that snoop ADDR-REG-REPLY messages, MUST NOT add or alter any forwarding or security state based on the ADDR-REG-REPLY message.

+## Retransmission

+To reduce the effects of packet loss on registration, the client SHOULD retransmit the registration message.
+Retransmissions SHOULD follow the standard retransmission logic specified by section 15 of [RFC8415] with the following default parameters:

+*     IRT 1 sec
+*     MRC 3

+The client SHOULD allow these parameters to be configured by the administrator.

+To comply with section 16.1 of [RFC8415], the client MUST leave the transaction ID unchanged in retransmissions of an ADDR-REG-INFORM message.
+When the client retranmits the registration message, the lifetimes in the packet MUST be updated so that they match the current lifetimes of the address.

+If an ADDR-REG-REPLY message is received for the address being registered, the client MUST stop retransmission.
+However, the client cannot rely on the server acknowledging receipt of the registration message, because the server might not support address registration.

 ## Registration Expiry and Refresh